olivergondza/bash-strict-mode/README.md

 # grep can fail if output contains no error
 grep "Error:" ./out.log || true
 ```
-It is a good practice to document why it desirable to tolerate command failures.
+It is a good practice to document _why_ it is desirable to tolerate command failures, and _when_ they can occur.

 ---